-‘Fata Morgana’ presents a conceptual framework for a modern-day city through an open-plan arrangement of seating components around a central origin point and with pillars symbolic for each of the seven Emirates, adapting to today’s requirement for physical distancing, while offering strong research on regionally contextual materials and production processes.
+‘Fata Morgana’ presented a conceptual framework for a modern-day city through an open-plan arrangement of seating components around a central origin point and with pillars symbolic for each of the seven Emirates, adapting to today’s requirement for physical distancing, while offering strong research on regionally contextual materials and production processes.

-The functionality of the concept aims to amplify the necessity to cross each other’s paths by presenting a pivotal intersection, demanding for interaction between people and reactivating the connection with each other on a social level.
+The functionality of the concept aimed to amplify the necessity to cross each other’s paths by presenting a pivotal intersection, demanding for interaction between people and reactivating the connection with each other on a social level.

-As a nod to historical construction methods used across the Middle East, a rammed earth technique is used in the build the different elements of the pavilion, (re)connecting culture, history and people in a public space.
+As a nod to historical construction methods used across the Middle East, a rammed earth technique was used in the build the different elements of the pavilion, (re)connecting culture, history and people in a public space.

 About Hozan Zangana